 South Georgia has a unique heritage, which includes the remains of the former whaling stations and their historic buildings, wrecks and hulks, sealing artefacts, early expeditions and sites of historic interest.
-There are important links to polar exploration and science, including Sir Ernest Shackleton.
+There are important links to polar exploration and science, including a number of objects connected to Sir Ernest Shackleton.

 The Government recognises the widespread interest in South Georgia’s heritage.
 Our Strategy 2021-2025 Protect, Sustain, Inspire sets out the Government’s ambition to conserve, share and extend remote access to the cultural heritage of the Territory.
 The delivery plan includes a number of specific milestones, including: